Performance Categories

 NATIONAL CHARACTER ENSEMBLE

 Open to participants of all age groups.
-Four or more participants perform a routine in any dance style, excluding Tap (to preserve the dance floor).
+Four or more participants perform a routine in any dance style that does not fit into one of the above categories, excluding Tap (to preserve the dance floor).

 • Restriction: In order to be eligible for Open Ensemble the entered participants or studio must also compete in at least two other ensemble categories in the same age group, one of which must be a Classical Ballet Ensemble.